Craig Nichols: Did he act alone?

 From the emails obtained and the discussion I had last week, Craig wasn’t the only dishonest employee we had at City Hall.

-It should be noted that the FBI was contacted via phone because there are no emails from Audrey or Arron to the white collar investigative unit.
+It should be noted that the FBI was contacted via phone because there are no emails from staff to the FBI’s white-collar investigative unit.
 Both employees left city employment rather quickly as well.
 Neither of them mentioned the FBI investigation or their role in the crimes as reasons for their departure.

-Attempts to reach Arron Kidder were unsuccessful.
-Reaching Audrey was much easier but met with claims of harassment and anger, then silence.
+Attempts to reach the former program coordinator were unsuccessful.
+Reaching the controller was much easier but met with claims of harassment and anger, then silence.
 Maybe once the two of them get their stories straight, we’ll get even closer to the truth.
 Don’t “bet on it.”